KrzysztofStaron/KrzysztofStaron/README.md

 - 1 year of arduino ( it's fun to see code interact with the real life, and lowlevel programing is awesome )
 - I had some fun with: unity, godot, .net, node.js, python, c, PyTorch, tensorFlow, php, assembly etc. idk, I'm just having fun with exploring new technologies

-# Currently I'm building full stack web aplications:
+# Last year I've spent building consumer webapps chasing MMR:
 ### List: https://krzysztofstaron.vercel.app/

+# Now I'm trying to master ML

 # "Succeses":
 - I have a soul